 If the title commitment contains exceptions for liens due to unpaid items, these, too, can usually be removed if you provide the title company with evidence that the liens have been paid off.

 You might be able to obtain additional protection regarding some exceptions by buying endorsements.
 These are provisions insuring certain exceptions.
 Also, some title companies offer extended policies, which provide more coverage for a higher premium amount.
 Talk to your title company to discuss the types of additional coverage and endorsements available (the help of an experienced attorney who knows what to ask for can be especially useful here).

 Although your main goal when reviewing the title commitment is to examine and understand the items excluded from coverage, reviewing the accuracy of the basic information in the commitment can also help avoid later problems.
 This involves:

-As a side note, when you see the premium amount, you may wonder who is paying for this policy.
+As a side note, when you see the premium amount, you might wonder who is paying for this policy.
 Your purchase agreement specifies who pays: the buyer, the seller, or a split between both.
-This is a negotiable item, but is often determined by custom in your area (each state, county, or city may have differences in who customarily pays).
+This is a negotiable item, but is often determined by custom in your area (each state, county, or city might have differences in who customarily pays).